Hendra Setiawan: 2009–2012: Asian Games champion, splitting up with Kido

 Setiawan finally won his first international title of the year with Kido at the Malaysia Grand Prix Gold.
 He and his partner, Kido, beating Hendra Aprida Gunawan and Alvent Yulianto in the final.
 Setiawan and Kido competed at the BWF World Championships in Paris, and won a bronze medal after being defeated by Cai Yun and Fu Haifeng in the semi-finals.
 At the Europe tour in October–November, Setiawan and Kido finished runner-up at the Denmark Open and semi-finals at the French Open.
 In the mixed doubles with Russkikh, the duo lost in the first round in Denmark, and in the quarter-finals in France.
 Setiawan and Kido later won the gold medal in the 2010 Asian Games in Guangzhou, China after beating Koo Kien Keat and Tan Boon Heong.
 Saving 2 match points in the second set, they won 16–21, 26–24, 21–19, winning their first Asian Games gold.
 Setiawan and Kido ended the 2010 season as finalists in the Hong Kong Open.
 This qualified them to compete at the Super Series Finals which would be held in January 2011.

 In 2011, Setiawan and his partner, Markis Kido competed at the 2010 BWF Super Series Finals.
 They were forced to withdraw from the competition after Setiawan sustained knee injuries in a group match.
 Setiawan then had a title drought in 2011, where he never won any tournaments that year either in the men's doubles with Kido or in the mixed doubles with Russkikh.
 His best performance at that year was only as semi-finalists in the men's doubles at the Indonesia, Japan and Denmark Open; as well as being semi-finalists in the mixed doubles at the All England Open.
-Setiawan and Kido then competed at the Southeast Asian Games, helping the Indonesia men's team to defend their gold medal.
+Setiawan and Kido then competed at the SEA Games, helping the Indonesia men's team to defend their gold medal.
 In the men's doubles event however, Setiawan and Kido failed to defend their title, winning a silver medal after losing to Mohammad Ahsan and Bona Septano in the final.
 Setiawan-Kido then closed the 2011 season ranked as world number 10.